 The Southwest Florida Local Emergency Planning Committee (LEPC) has continued to advance the safety of local communities and enhance the emergency information available to the citizens of the region.
 The LEPC's ongoing activities focus on a comprehensive approach of providing public outreach and education, emergency preparedness exercise training, hazardous materials specialty training, and emergency response planning.
 The LEPC uses every opportunity to train emergency responders and educate the regulated community through conferences, seminars, lectures, discussions, press releases, and response to requests for information.
-Additionally, the LEPC continues to serve the local community as the repository of data pursuant to the Emergency Planning and Community Right to Know Act (EPCRA) of 1986.
-Specifically, the LEPC is the recipient of Section 302, 304, 311 and 312 EPCRA data.
-Emergency Preparedness Exercise Training and Hazardous Materials Exercises are an important component of the mission of the LEPC to provide a safe and sustainable emergency response community.
+Additionally, the LEPC continues to serve the local community as the repository of community.
 Moreover, exercises promote emergency preparedness, test emergency plans, train personnel and demonstrate operational capability.
 Other exercises were administered and included as part of individual training programs conducted by LEPC.